-Articles of the Convention for the Protection of Human Rights and Fundamental Freedoms, its Protocols and Articles of the Treaty establishing the European Community should be cited using the abbreviations "ECHR" "Protocol ECHR" and "EC", e.g. "Article 6.3 ECHR", "Article 1 Protocol 1 ECHR", or "Article 177 EC".
+Articles of the Convention for the Protection of Human Rights and Fundamental Freedoms, its Protocols and Articles of the Treaty establishing the European Community should be cited using the abbreviations "ECHR" "Protocol \ ECHR" and "EC", e.g. "Article 6.3 ECHR", "Article 1 Protocol 1 ECHR", or "Article 177 EC".
 This uniform citation will allow to automatically create links between the précis and the relevant texts.
+Therefore, avoid using the abbreviation "Art.".